CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ------------------------------------------------------------------------

-??? question "How do I run the same analysis on a number of files most efficiently?"
+??? question "**How do I run the same analysis on a number of files most efficiently?**"

     You can create a file that contains a list of up to 16 files to use as input for high-throughput and batch file execution.
 Such a file is